 It’s easy to set up Apple Pay for your business.
 Here are some best practices for setting up your Square Reader and Apple Pay marketing kit:

 Get a new NFC-enabled payment terminal that accepts contactless payments like Apple Pay.
-Square Reader for contactless and chip, Square Stand for contactless and chip, Square Terminal and Square Register all accept contactless payments.
-Our newest Square Stand fits iPad (2019), iPad Air (2019), and iPad Pro 10.5”.
+Square Reader, Square Stand, Square Terminal and Square Register all accept contactless payments.
+Our newest Square Stand fits iPad (2021, 2020, 2019), iPad Air (2019) and iPad Pro 10.5.

 Set up your new reader.
-Square Reader for contactless and chip connects to your device wirelessly as long as you have a compatible iOS device.
-It also works with Square Stand—just plug it into the hardware hub using the Dock for Square Reader.
+Square Reader connects to your device wirelessly as long as you have a compatible iOS device.
 If you’re setting it up with Bluetooth LE, make sure Bluetooth is enabled on your mobile device.
 Then open the Square app and connect the reader.
 Make sure the reader is facing your customers and is within their reach so they can make Apple Pay payments easily.

 To accept payments, have customers hold their iPhone, iPad or Apple Watch near the reader until four green lights appear and a chime sounds.
 When you see the checkmark on your screen, the transaction is complete.